 She has trained with The Barrow Group, Independent Film School and New York Film Academy.
 She’s a proud member of Filmshop’s Sandbox Directing Lab, FilmmakerHers, NYWIFT, NYC Women Filmmakers and South Asian Film Collective.
-She also writes personalized film reviews for the independent film journal Static Mass Emporium.

 A storyteller at heart, Richa likes to view the world with a sociological lens and tell tales of courage.
 When not thinking of films, she’s usually exploring unusual spots around NYC with her husband, sharing animal/baby videos with friends and Whatsapping her family across the world.